sftpgo/docs/docs/ssh.md

 For `rsync`  we cannot avoid that it creates symlinks so if the `create_symlinks` permission is granted we add the option `--safe-links`, if it is not already set, to the received `rsync` command.
 This should prevent to create symlinks that point outside the home directory.
 If the user cannot create symlinks we add the option `--munge-links`, if it is not already set, to the received `rsync` command.
 This should make symlinks unusable (but manually recoverable).

-**Note:**: you might consider to use SFTPGo as SFTP backend for [rclone](https://rclone.org/sftp/){:target="_blank"}, or similar software that allows to synchronize files via SFTP, instead of `rsync`, this way there are no limitations and `rclone` does not need to be installed on the server side since it uses the SFTP protocol.
+**Note**: you might consider to use SFTPGo as SFTP backend for [rclone](https://rclone.org/sftp/){:target="_blank"}, or similar software that allows to synchronize files via SFTP, instead of `rsync`, this way there are no limitations and `rclone` does not need to be installed on the server side since it uses the SFTP protocol.
+Support for `rsync` may be removed in the future.

 SFTPGo supports the following built-in SSH commands: